How to Grow a Flower Container Garden for Beginners

 9. Prune to Remove Faded Blooms

 Both annual and perennial flowers need their old, faded blooms removed regularly.
-This process is called “deadheading,” which will not only encourage new blooms to produce but will keep the plant from getting too leggy.
+This process is called “deadheading,” which will encourage new blooms to be produced and keep the plant from getting too leggy.

 10. Renew and Replace